PLEASE Note and USE the <SLIDERS> to see Before & After images. Also open up your browser window as big as you can to get the best view!

 Even though the actual sandwich kind of melts all together, when people are looking at a menu they want to be able to see the main ingredients in it.
 Additionally, the grill marks got a little too black on this one, so I de-burnt the toast.
 I wish I could do that in real life.

 There goes that bowl again, and wouldn’t it of been great if the sandwich was closer to the oatmeal.
-Not only can it move a couple inches over for one ad, it can move somewhere else for another ad’s copy/headline.
+Not only can it move a couple inches over for one ad, once clipped out, it can now move somewhere else for another ad’s copy/headline or even on a entirely new background.

 I’m going to go out on a limb with this statement.
 If you’ve ever seen a picture that looks appetizing and has blueberries in it.
 It’s been retouched.
 There I said it, I can’t take it back.
 It’s posted on the internet, after all.
 Feel free to email appetizing blueberry images that you find that do not follow this rule.